MuntashirAkon/AppManager/docs/guide/profile-page.md

 ### State
 Denotes how certain configured options will behave.
 For instance, if _disable_ option is turned on, the apps will be disabled if the state is _on_ and will be enabled if the state is _off_.
 Currently state only support _on_ and _off_ values.

+### Users
+Select users for which is the profile will be applied.
+All users are selected by default.

 ### Components
 This behaves the same way as the [Block Components…][block_components] option does in the 1-Click Ops page.
 However, this only applies for the selected packages.
 If the [state](#state) is _on_, the components will be blocked, and if the [state](#state) is _off_, the components will be unblocked.
 The option can be disabled (regardless of the inserted values) by clicking on the _disabled_ button on the input dialog.

 _See also: [What are the app components?][what_are_components]_

 ### App Ops
-This behaves the same way as the [Deny App Ops…][deny_app_ops] option does in the 1-Click Ops page.
+This behaves the same way as the [Set Mode for App Ops…][set_mode_for_app_ops] option does in the 1-Click Ops page.
 However, this only applies for the selected packages.
-If the [state](#state) is _on_, the app ops will be denied, and if the [state](#state) is _off_, the app ops will be allowed.
+If the [state](#state) is _on_, the app ops will be denied (ie. ignored), and if the [state](#state) is _off_, the app ops will be allowed.
 The option can be disabled (regardless of the inserted values) by clicking on the _disabled_ button on the input dialog.

 ### Permissions
 This option can be used to grant or revoke certain permissions from the selected packages.
 Like others above, permissions must be separated by spaces.
 If the [state](#state) is _on_, the permissions will be revoked, and if the [state](#state) is _off_, the permissions will be allowed.
 The option can be disabled (regardless of the inserted values) by clicking on the _disabled_ button on the input dialog.